 The big players are Paychex and ADP—both good, solid choices.

-Zen Payroll might be another option to consider.
+Gusto Payroll might be another option to consider.
 So would the payroll offerings from Intuit, the maker of QuickBooks.
-But I will point out that to me, both the Zen Payroll and QuickBooks Payroll offerings mean you’re doing more of the work yourself as compared to Paychex and ADP.
+But I will point out that to me, both the Gusto Payroll and QuickBooks Payroll offerings mean you’re doing more of the work yourself as compared to Paychex and ADP.
 Or at least that’s my experience.

 By the way, you might also be able to work with a local payroll service.
 Your tax accountant might also provide the service.
 (We really don’t, by the way, except in unusual circumstances… just so you know.)
 And a local provider should represent another solid option.